mreigad1/SimpleSocketExample/README.md

 				(4) Execute "make clientDeployment" to deploy client applications with settings from configuration files

-				To deploy only client applications or if gnome-terminal is unsupported, executed instead with:
+				To deploy only client applications or ***if gnome-terminal is unsupported***, executed instead with:

 					(i)   Execute "make client" to build applications